African serval Ava arrived in November of 2019, along with her kittens Bell, Chili and Jalapeno (Hal). She was six years old at the time.

-African serval Ava and her three kittens were in need of rescue.
-We’re relieved we can finally share good news about another international rescue we’ve been working with authorities on for months.
+We’re relieved we can finally share good news about this international rescue we’ve been working with authorities on for months.

 And this is a very special rescue since we’re welcoming a family – a mother and her 3 kittens – something we’ve never done before.